dtmarangoni/linux_server_configuration/README.md

 Apache Web Server and Let's Encrypt with certbot for HTTPS enabling.

-## Specific configuration for Udacity project
+## Specific Configuration for Udacity project
 For Udacity project evaluation the following configuration was used:
 - Amazon Lightsail Ubuntu 18.04 server image;
 - Linux user: grader;